How to reduce your carbon footprint

 Choose a laptop over a desktop

 Laptops, unlike desktop computers, are designed to be energy-efficient, because battery life is a major factor to laptop design.
 According to EU Energy Star, a laptop can be up to 80% more energy-efficient than a desktop.
-Energy-efficient LCD screens, hard drives, CPUs and adaptors all factor into making makes laptops much better tools for the planet.
+Energy-efficient LCD screens, hard drives, CPUs and adaptors all factor into making laptops much better tools for the planet.

 Adjust your thermostat and your curtains

 Simple adjustments to moderate the temperature in your house can make a big difference for the planet.
 If you keep your house one or two degrees cooler in the winter you can make big savings on your energy bills.
 Similarly, closing your curtains at night keeps in warmth.
 There are several energy-efficient curtains on the market that use insulation to help maintain the temperature of your home.
+The Energy Saving Trust provides many tips for reducing heating bills.

 Buy local food

-Chose energy-efficient kitchen appliances
+Choose energy-efficient kitchen appliances